mikegleen/modes/doc/source/index.rst

 documents, separated by lines containing ``---`` in the left three columns.
 Each document roughly corresponds to a column in the associated CSV file.
 Each document contains some of the following statements.
 Statements are case sensitive; all must be lower case.
+The lead statement in a document is the **cmd** statement, which controls the function of the document.
 Commands can be column-generating or control statements.

 By default, the first column in the CSV file is the serial number (accession number) of the object affected.
 On output, this can be suppressed using the